krisu5/userstyles/Twitter - Clean 2019 Design (Now With Light Blue)/README.md

 *It's same new Twitter, except much cleaner and little bit better.* 🐦

-- Changes white background color to light blue *(only enabled in white theme)*
+- Toggleable option to change white background color to light blue *(enabled by default, only in "default white theme")*
 - Removes annoying elements such as trends, promoted tweets, "who to follow" boxes etc.
   - And more with **recommended uBlock filterlist!**
 - Other really minor tweaks / style changes.